MicrosoftDocs/winrt-api/windows.services.store/storecontext_getassociatedstoreproductswithpagingasync_35867193.md

 # Windows.Services.Store.StoreContext.GetAssociatedStoreProductsWithPagingAsync

 ## -description
-Gets the list of products that can be purchased from within the current app.
+Gets Windows Store listing info for the products that can be purchased from within the current app.
 This method supports paging to return the results.

 ## -parameters
 ### -param productKinds